maxideri/Regresion-lineal/README.md

 # Multiple Lineal Regresion
-This deployment predicts the cost per m2 of a property placed in Capital Federal, based on m2, rooms, amenities, subte-distance
+This deployment predicts the cost per m2 of a property placed in Capital Federal, based on m2, rooms, neighborhood, amenities and subte-distance